vrandall66/front-end-submissions-public/1806/mod-1/number-guesser/chris-chateau.md

-## Student:
+## Student: Chris
-## Evaluator:
+## Evaluator: David Whitaker
 ## Notes/What To Work On:

+* CSS
+  * font, font weight, and font size used most often should be added to the body
+  * Consider adding organizational comments
+  * Consider using BEM for class naming (google it)

+* JS
+  * Work on naming functions like a verb
+  * Always have one statement per var declaration

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
-* Advanced Beginner: Application meets all of the expectations of phase two.
 * Proficient: Application meets all of the expectations of phase three.
 * Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## HTML

-* Novice
-* Advanced Beginner
 * Proficient
 * Exceptional

 ## CSS

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
 * Magic